inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   in here a description of your edits.

 .. image:: /static/training/beginner/osm/image105.*
+   :align: center

-- Click “Upload Changes”.
+- Click :guilabel:`Upload Changes`.
 - If this is your first time saving changes to OpenStreetMap, you will be asked for the username and password that you created in Module 2 .
 Enter them in the window that appears.
 If you check the box in this window, your username and password will be saved and you won’t need to enter them again in the future.
-Click “Authenticate”.
+Click :guilabel:`Authenticate`.

 .. image:: /static/training/beginner/osm/image106.*
+   :align: center

 - You will need to wait a few seconds for your changes to be uploaded, and then you are done!
 You have made your first edits to OpenStreetMap.
 You